 The use of negative exponents is deeply rooted in the fundamental principles of mathematics, particularly in algebra and calculus.
 It ensures consistency and coherence in mathematical operations.

-• Consistency with the Laws of Exponents: Negative exponents allow the laws of exponents to hold true across all integer exponents.
-For example, the rule xᵃ * xᵇ = xᵃ⁺ᵇ applies whether a and b are positive, negative, or zero.
+- Consistency with the Laws of Exponents: Negative exponents allow the laws of exponents to hold true across all integer exponents.
+To give you an idea, the rule xᵃ * xᵇ = xᵃ⁺ᵇ applies whether a and b are positive, negative, or zero.

-• Mathematical Modeling: In scientific notation, negative exponents are used to represent very small numbers.
-For instance, the diameter of an atom might be expressed as 10⁻¹⁰ meters, making it easier to work with extremely small quantities in calculations.
+- Mathematical Modeling: In scientific notation, negative exponents are used to represent very small numbers.
+Here's a good example: the diameter of an atom might be expressed as 10⁻¹⁰ meters, making it easier to work with extremely small quantities in calculations.

 The Importance of a Non-Zero Base